So, what happens when things go wrong on holiday?

 Initially, they frustrated us.
 They kept saying to email through what we got from the hospital so they could get their medical team to advise what to do (like how quickly I should get home or whether we could continue flying on to Malaysia the next day).

-Josh would email it through, ring a couple of hours later when they didn’t contact us, find they didn’t have it and be told a different email address.
+My husband would email it through, ring a couple of hours later when they didn’t contact us, find they didn’t have it and be told a different email address.

 This went on all day!
 So we had no outcome that day.

-The next morning, Josh rung them and did not get off the phone until it started being sorted.
+The next morning, my husband rung them and did not get off the phone until it started being sorted.
 The insurers decided I needed to get home ASAP to get a proper diagnosis and booked us on the direct flight home that night on Jetstar.
 I was able to fly business class (well the Jetstar equivalent anyway) and the rest of the family rode in the back.

 The flight home was not much fun – being by myself was tough without the family to help too.
 Jetstar were really helpful until arrival where the wheelchair assistance I booked terminated at baggage claim.